Family Therapy

 Having healthy interpersonal relationships, including with our families both biological and chosen, are crucial to our identity development and overall well-being, and family therapy can be helpful for many family systems, dynamics, and situations.
 Exploring the underlying factors that may be causing ruptures in relationships within a family can be a powerful way to strengthen familial relationships and our own personal well-being.

-Similar to the reason that many individuals seek out therapy, it can be useful to have a neutral third party to help process, understand, and reframe struggles and dynamics.
+Similar to the reason that many individuals seek out therapy in St. Paul, MN and across Minnesota, it can be useful to have a neutral third party to help process, understand, and reframe struggles and dynamics.
 Family therapy is a safe place for family systems to do just that, and family therapists can help guide the process of healing within a family and introduce tools for more effective communication.
 Family therapy can address things like: adapting to changing family structure, processing past family trauma, introducing skills for communication and effective functioning within a family system, and more.
 Family therapy is sometimes shorter term than individual or couples therapy.

-Our therapists who provide family therapy services: Tana, Megan, Maggie, Ashley and Bridgett.
+Our therapists who provide family therapy services: Tana, Megan, Ashley, Abby, Sarah, Mary, and Becky

 Following is a list of reasons families often take part in family therapy: